-INTERNATIONAL FORM O OF MEDICAL CERTIFICATE OF CAUSE OF DEATH CAUSE OF DEATH Approximate interval between onset and death I Disease or condition directly leading to death (a) Antecedent causes Morbid conditions, if any, giving rise to the above cause, stating the underlying (b) stating the underlying condition last (c) Other significant conditions contributing to the death, but not related to the disease or condition causing it This means the disease, injury or complication which caused death NOT ONLY, for example, the mode of dying, such as "heart failure, asthenia" etc.
+INTERNATIONAL FORM O OF MEDICAL CERTIFICATE OF CAUSE OF CAUSE OF DEATH Approximate interval between onset and death I Disease or condition directly leading to death (a) due to (or as a consequence of) Antecedent causes Morbid conditions, if any, giving rise to the above cause, (b) due to (or as a consequence of) stating the underlying condition last (C) due to (or as a consequence of) (d) II Other significant conditions contributing to the death, but not related to the disease or condition causing it This means the disease, injury or complication which caused death NOT ONLY, for example, the mode of dying, such as "heart failure, asthenia" etc. asthenia" etc.